People and Culture privacy statement

-If you work for MPS, we need to retain and process information about you for human resources purposes.
-This enables us to run the organisation and manage our relationship with you effectively, appropriately and lawfully.
+If you work for MPS, we need to retain and process information about you to enable us to run the organisation and manage our relationship with you effectively, appropriately and lawfully.

 How we use your data

-If you apply to or work for us as an employee or a contractor, we will ask you to provide us with certain personal data.
+If you apply to or work for us as an employee or a contractor, we will ask you to provide certain personal data.
 We may also fairly obtain your personal data from other sources, for example through the application and recruitment process from an employment agency or background check provider.
 We may collect additional information from third parties including former employers, credit reference agencies or other background check agencies.
-We will also collect additional personal information in the course of job-related activities throughout any period of you working for us.
+We will also collect additional personal information during the course of your employment with, or engagement by, us.

 We will process your personal data for the following purposes: